YikunHuang123/neat-rag/README.md

     - **Offline Quality Assessment**: Systematic analysis of user feedback to identify and fix failure modes in the RAG pipeline.
     - **RLHF Integration**: Utilizing user preferences to fine-tune response generation and alignment.
     - **Dynamic Re-ranking**: Implementing a feedback-aware retrieval layer that boosts the scores of document snippets that have historically received positive user ratings.
+- **LangGraph-Powered Advanced Retrieval** — Introduce [LangGraph](https://github.com/langchain-ai/langgraph) to replace the current fixed-step pipeline with a stateful, graph-based workflow, enabling three advanced retrieval strategies:
+    - **Adaptive RAG**: After each retrieval attempt, a dedicated judge node evaluates result quality.
+If the retrieved chunks are insufficient, the graph loops back and retries with an alternative strategy (e.g., expanded queries or a different search mode) before proceeding to reranking and generation.
+    - **Plan-and-Execute (Multi-step Reasoning)**: For complex questions, a planner node first decomposes the query into sub-questions.
+Each sub-question is then retrieved and answered independently, and the results are synthesised into a final, coherent response — improving accuracy across multi-document reasoning tasks.
+    - **Corrective RAG (CRAG)**: After generating an answer, a verification node checks whether the response is grounded in the retrieved documents.
+If confidence is low, the graph triggers a fallback (e.g., web search or broader retrieval) before returning the final answer, reducing hallucinations on knowledge-boundary queries.

 ---